broadinstitute/CODECsuite/README.md

 Illumina sequencers' quality scores having been improved and BQSR almost doubles the bam size.

 Now, we can run SFC to call mutations.
 SFC is designed to call somatic mutations.
-For the best results, we need to have a bed file which contains the high confident regions (e.g., [this](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/v3.1/GRCh37/LowComplexity/GRCh37_notinAllTandemRepeatsandHomopolymers_slop5.bed.gz)) in the reference genome and a germline bam for masking the germline variants.
+For the best results, we need to have a bed file which contains the high confident regions (e.g., [this](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/v3.3/GRCh38@all/LowComplexity/GRCh38_notinAllTandemRepeatsandHomopolymers_slop5.bed.gz)) in the reference genome and a germline bam for masking the germline variants.
 If there is no germline bam, it is recommend to have a germline vcf file.
-The population based vcf (e.g., [dbsnp](https://data.broadinstitute.org/snowman/hg19/Homo_sapiens_assembly19.dbsnp.vcf)) is almost surely recommended since it can account for contamination and low sequencing depth of germline bam.
-There is a set of fragment level and base level filters to improve the precision of the mutation calls at the cost of data loss and potential loss of real mutations.
+The population based vcf (e.g., [gnomad vcf](https://storage.googleapis.com/gatk-best-practices/somatic-hg38/af-only-gnomad.hg38.vcf.gz)) is almost surely recommended since it can account for contamination and low sequencing depth of germline bam.
+However, to avoid over-filtering true somatic mutations, a minimum allele frequency threshold is recommend for the population vcf (e.g., 0.01%)

+There is a set of
+fragment level and base level filters to improve the precision of the mutation calls at the cost of data loss and potential loss of real mutations.
 Depends on the applications, we have presets of parameters: `-p/--preset`
 ```